-Department of Materials Science and Engineering Effective from Semester B 2019/20 For Students Admitted with Catalogue Term from Semester A 2017/18 to Summer 2019
+Department of Materials Science and Engineering Effective from Semester A 2021/22 For Students Admitted with Catalogue Term Semester A 2019/20 to Semester B 2022/23

 This form is for completion by the College/School for research degree programme.
 The information provided on this form is the official record of the Programme.
 It will be used for City University's database, various City University publications (including websites) and documentation for students and others as required.